dougrday/frontend-libraries/docs/findings.md

 available for it, then React is a close 2nd choice.
 If you plan to utilize Web Components (e.g. from a Design System), then Svelte will provide a better experience.

-## *Svelte is the recommended frontend library moving forward*
+## *Svelte is the recommended frontend library moving forward*,

-With React coming in at a close 2nd place.
+with React coming in at a close 2nd place.